aws/awsui-documentation/components/time-input.md

 # Time input (TimeInput)

-A form element that enables users to enter an absolute time value.
+A form element in which a user can enter an absolute time value.